waldesem/Web-Personal-DB/README.md

 ```
 To start development node server, run the following command in your terminal:
 ```
-npm run serve
+npm run dev
 ```
 To build the TypeScript code in the static directory, run the following command in your terminal:
 ```
 npm run build -- --dest ../server/app/static
 ```
-This will compile the TypeScript code and output the JavaScript and CSS files in the static directory named "dist".
+This will compile the TypeScript code and output the JavaScript and CSS files in the static directory.

 ### Docker (not tested yet)
 To build the Docker image, open a terminal or command prompt in the directory containing the Dockerfile and run the following command: